Gregory-Eales/ml-implementations/Proximal-Policy-Optimization/README.md

 </p>

 ## About:
-Implementation of the proximal policy algorithm using pytorch and trained on....
+Implementation of the proximal policy algorithm using pytorch and trained on the Pendulum-v0 environment provided by the OpenAI gym.

 ## Requirements:
 - Pytorch